JonasFocke01/usb_macropad_rpi_pico/README.md

 # Installation

+## Prepare pico

 1. Connect the pico in bootsel mode to the computer
 2. Download [circuitpython](https://circuitpython.org/board/raspberry_pi_pico/) and drag it onto the pico
 3. The pico will unmount and remount as CIRCUITPY
 4. Download [adafruit_hid](https://github.com/adafruit/Adafruit_CircuitPython_HID/releases) and drag the "adafruit_hid" folder onto the pico in `/CIRCUITPY/lib`

+# Development

-5. Install `Thonny`, open it and select `CircuitPython (generic)` in `Run -> Configure interpreter`
+1. Install `Thonny`, open it and select `CircuitPython (generic)` in `Run -> Configure interpreter`
-6. Open the code from this repo in thonny and click run
+2. Open the code from this repo in thonny and click run

+# Presist changes

+Copy the code from this repo into the file `/CIRCUITPY/code.py`.
+Save and reboot pi